20242-Ingenieria-Web-Udea-MJ/sebastian-ruiz-portafolio/README.md

 - **Mobile Version**: The portfolio is optimized for mobile devices with a fully functional mobile navigation bar and responsive components that adjust to different screen resolutions.
 - **Light/Dark Theme Toggle**: Users can toggle between light and dark themes using a theme toggle button, which preserves the selected theme even after page refreshes.
+- **Animations**: Added animations for some components of the project: The progression Skills and the Mobile Menu

 ## Installation